 Being grateful for the little things in life is something we all hear about as being essential for our mental health, but if you want to know the definition of being grateful, speak to someone who has had to go through the addiction recovery process.
 They have been at their lowest, have needed to pick up the pieces of their life, and had to make amends for so much.
 To be truly grateful for something in life, you’ve got to experience what it’s like to be at your lowest.
 Many people who go through the addiction recovery process have had to understand that the little things in life are what can make it worthwhile.

 People who overcome the most difficult challenges in life are, by their very definition, inspirational people.
 People who have been treated for addiction and come out the other side have learned some of the lessons that most people have not.
-Addiction is a subject matter that’s incredibly difficult to speak about because it can bring out the worst in people, which is why, when we see people that have come out the other side, they are the true definition of being inspiring.
-Those that have been at their lowest and have now clawed their way back through soul searching, overcoming physical withdrawal symptoms, but have also understood what they have achieved by coming this far are always going to inspire the rest of us.
+Addiction is a subject matter that’s incredibly difficult to speak about because it can bring out the worst in people, which is why, when we see people who have come out the other side, they are the true definition of being inspiring.
+Those who have been at their lowest and have now clawed their way back through soul searching, overcoming physical withdrawal symptoms, but have also understood what they have achieved by coming this far are always going to inspire the rest of us.